 Would you like to hold a day of engaging and exciting educational activities at the OutCELL?
 Our student team is happy to discuss lesson plans with you that will meet the specific goals of your group.
 We welcome classes, camp groups, scout troops, and any other groups that wish to spend a day learning about Civil Engineering in the natural beauty surrounding the Sougahatchee Creek!
 Check back for sample lesson plans as well as a list of educational materials that can be checked out through our ASCE chapter.

-If you would like to learn more about the OutCELL please contact Ross.
+If you would like to learn more about the OutCELL please contact Melanie Monaghan, President.

 The OutCELL features eleven permanent educational displays designed to engage visitors in lessons on various disciplines of civil engineering, specifically highlighting elements of environmental, construction, structural, hydrology, materials, and transportation engineering.
 In addition to these educational displays, the OutCELL also features a stormwater treatment wetland system that serves both educational and functional purposes.
 Not only does the three-tiered stormwater treatment system provide an ideal exhibit for lessons on erosion control, water quality, watershed hydrology, and low impact development, but it also serves to actively improve the quality of stormwater draining from 2.3 acres of contributory drainage area into the Sougahatchee Creek.
 The wetland was deliberately placed to receive drainage from an adjacent unpaved road which previously discharged turbid stormwater through the site, impairing the Sougahatchee Creek.